 The Galaxy S25 Ultra’s redesign allowed Samsung to marginally increase the display size from 6.8 inches to 6.9 inches.
 With the Galaxy S25 and Galaxy S25+ also expected to feature slimmer bezels, their screens may get bigger too.
 This year’s models have a 6.2-inch and 6.7-inch display, respectively.
 While the entire lineup gets LTPO Dynamic AMOLED 2X panels, only the Plus and Ultra feature a QHD+ resolution.
 The base model has a 1080p display.
 It remains to be seen if Samsung will upgrade the Galaxy S25’s screen to a QHD+ resolution.

 All three Galaxy S24 models boast 2,600nits of peak brightness.
 We may see an upgrade in this area across the lineup next year.
 However, Samsung reportedly doesn’t plan to upgrade the Galaxy S25 and S25+ to M14 OLED displays.
 In fact, even the Ultra model is said to miss out on the advanced OLED panel.
 M14 OLED is touted to deliver a brightness and efficiency gain of 20–30% while offering 10–20% enhanced durability.
+We might still get some notable display improvements.
+Samsung might have worked hard to improve its M13 display.

-Samsung should offer its revolutionary anti-reflective screen technology on the Galaxy S25 and S25+.
+Samsung should also offer its revolutionary anti-reflective screen technology on the Galaxy S25 and S25+.
 It reduces the screen glare, improving legibility in the brightest environment.
 This tech makes visuals more perceptible than screens twice the brightness when seen under bright light.
 Do not expect S Pen support, though.
 Samsung’s stylus pen is limited to Ultra flagships, Fold-series foldables, and tablets.
 Anyway, the Galaxy S25 and Galaxy S25+ should boast industry-leading displays with high brightness, refresh rate, and resolution.

 Galaxy S25 and S25+: Camera